You're So Vain. You Probably Think This Sale Is About You. Don't You?

 During your presentation or proposal, don't just give the same old spiel that you have rehearsed many times before.

-Go back through all of your notes and reference things that the buyer may have said was important to them, and show how what you will deliver will help them achieve their goals within the timeline they want it done.
+Go back through all of your notes and reference things that the buyer may have said were important to them, and show how what you will deliver will help them achieve their goals within the timeline they want to be done.